lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-12-14-User_interfaces.md

 tags: [general, jEdit, LCF]
 ---

-The era of the modern user interface can be dated from 1973, when the legendary Xerox [Palo Alto Research Center](https://www.parc.com) (PARC) announced the [Xerox Alto](https://www.computerhistory.org/revolution/input-output/14/347).
+The era of the modern user interface can be dated from 1973, when the legendary [Palo Alto Research Center](https://www.parc.com) (PARC) announced the [Xerox Alto](https://www.computerhistory.org/revolution/input-output/14/347).
 Its unique combination of windows, icons, menus and a pointer (i.e. mouse)